wur-bioinformatics/introduction-to-bioinformatics/week2.md

-# Chapter 2 - Alignment, sequence search, and primer design
+# Alignment, sequence search, and primer design

 In chapter 2 of Introduction to Bioinformatics, you will study sequence alignment.